msdsalehi/justhro/README.md

-1. Add following dependency to include JustException and creation of JustAdvice component:
+1. Add following dependency to include JustAPIException and creation of JustAdvice component:

         <dependency>
             <groupId>io.justhro</groupId>
             <artifactId>service-spring-boot-starter</artifactId>
             <version>1.0.0</version>
         </dependency>
-2. Create business exception classes and extend JustException class.
+2. Create business exception classes and extend JustAPIException class.
 You will be forced to implement abstract methods to provide specific data about each error condition which the exception class is related to.
-3. Throw your business exceptions where ever you like and let them be thrown from your controller tier
+3. Throw your business exceptions where ever you like and let them be thrown from your controller tier.
 4. Create SERVICE_NAME-api project which has “jar” as it’s packaging tag in it’s POM file.
 Put Feign clients, DTOs used by your service interfaces and also all business exceptions (which inherit JustAPIException) in the jar file.
     Also you need to put the following dependency in SERVICE_NAME-api’s pom file: